ShivamShrirao/simple_label_tool/README.md

 ## Using the Labelling UI
 - Shortcuts are shown next to each label; press a shortcut to toggle it.
-- `Enter` submits the current selections.
+- `Z` submits the current selections.
-- `S` skips the image without applying any labels.
+- `X` skips the image without applying any labels.
 - `C` clears all selections for the current image.
 - The status banner at the top reports reservation and submission results.
 When all images are complete, the UI confirms that the queue is empty.